tiprankstipranks

 Environmental / Social - Risk 1

-The personal information that we collect may be vulnerable to breach, theft or loss which could adversely affect our reputation, operations and ability to attract and retain students.
+The personal information that we collect may be vulnerable to breach, theft or loss, any of which could adversely affect our reputation, operations and ability to attract and retain students.

-In the ordinary course of our business, we maintain on our network systems, on the networks of our third-party providers, and have reported to external agencies certain information that is confidential, proprietary, personal (such as student information), or otherwise sensitive in nature, including financial information and confidential business information.
+In the ordinary course of our business, we maintain on our network systems and the networks of our third-party providers, and report to external agencies, certain information that is confidential, proprietary, personal (such as student information) or otherwise sensitive in nature, including financial information and confidential business information.
 Our computer networks, those of our vendors that manage confidential information for us or provide services to our students or us and those of external agencies can be accessed globally through the internet and are vulnerable to unauthorized access, inadvertent access or display, theft or misuse, hackers, installation of ransomware and malware and computer viruses, during regular use and in connection with hardware and software upgrades and changes.
 These attacks have become more prevalent and sophisticated.
-Unauthorized access, misuse, theft or hacks can evade our intrusion detection and prevention precautions without alerting us to the breach or loss for some period of time or may never be detected.
-A user who circumvents security measures could misappropriate confidential or proprietary information or personal information about our students or employees, cause interruptions or malfunctions in operations or commit fraud.
+Unauthorized access, misuse, theft or hacks can evade our intrusion detection and prevention precautions, and the intrusion detection and prevention precautions of our third-party providers and external agencies to which we report certain information, without alerting us to the breach or loss for some period of time or ever.
+An individual or group that circumvents security measures could misappropriate confidential or proprietary information or personal information about our students or employees, cause interruptions or malfunctions in our operations or commit fraud.
 We have experienced malware and virus attacks on our systems which went undetected by our virus detection and prevention software.
-The FTC passed an amendment to the Safeguards Rule under the Gramm-Leach-Bliley Act ("GLBA"), effective on June 9, 2023, that updated data security requirements for financial institutions, including all Title IV institutions of higher education.
+The FTC passed an amendment to the Safeguards Rule under the Gramm-Leach-Bliley Act (the "GLBA"), effective on June 9, 2023, that updated data security requirements for financial institutions, including all Title IV institutions of higher education.
 The Department has increased enforcement authority by requiring auditors to verify an institution's compliance with components of the Safeguards Rule.
-If the Department determines that an institution has not implemented a compliant information security program with the required elements by December 31, 2023, the institution would receive an audit finding and must submit a corrective action plan.
 Failure to comply with the applicable GLBA requirements may result in FTC enforcement, which could include the imposition of conditions, penalties, monitoring and oversight.
-In addition to being subject to privacy and information security laws and regulations in the U.S., because our services can be accessed globally via the Internet, we may also be subject to privacy laws in countries outside the U.S. from which students access our services, which laws may constrain the way we market and provide our services.
+In addition to being subject to privacy and information security laws and regulations in the U.S., because our services can be accessed globally via the internet, we may also be subject to privacy and information security laws in countries outside the U.S. from which students access our services, which laws may constrain the way we market and provide our services.
 Any breach of student or employee privacy or errors in storing, using or transmitting personal information could violate privacy laws and regulations resulting in fines or other penalties.
 The adoption of new or modified state or federal data or cybersecurity legislation could increase our costs and require changes in our operating procedures or systems.
 An example of this is the California Consumer Privacy Act which became effective January 1, 2020.
 The reliability of our program infrastructure and mechanisms to protect the personal information of our students is critical to our operations, reputation and ability to attract and retain students.
 A breach, theft or loss of personal information held by us, our vendors or an external agency, or a violation of the laws and regulations governing privacy, could have a material adverse effect on our reputation and ability to attract and retain students, or result in lawsuits, additional regulation, remediation and compliance costs or investments in additional security systems to protect our computer networks, the costs of which may be substantial.

 Tech & Innovation